isomerpages/moe-chijsngsec/_key-programmes/Talent Development/Music Elective Programme.md

 *   Masterclasses

-> Students will have the opportunity to learn from world-class practitioners who will share their experience in training and give students an insight into the music industry both locally and globally.

 *   School-Based MEP Performances and Projects

-> Students will have the opportunities to plan and put together performances for their friends and family.
-Students can also showcase their music knowledge and skills at school platforms.
-Listen to Two Songs for our IJ Teachers, 2021 composed by our MEP students that were gifted to our teachers this year.
-Click [here](https://chijstnicholasgirls.moe.edu.sg/qql/slot/u570/Learning%20at%20St%20Nicks/Key%20Programmes/Music%20Elective%20Programme/Two%20Songs%20for%20our%20IJ%20Teachers.pdf) to listen to the songs.
->

 *    Concerts

-> Students will have opportunities to attend concerts and performances to broaden their understanding and appreciation of music.

 *   Workshops

-> Students will enjoy fun-filled afternoons immersed in authentic performance settings and have hands-on experience in order to deepen their appreciation for various musical cultures.
-Workshops conducted over the years include playing Jazz Music, Gamelan or learning Malay Cultural Dances.
->

 *   National Enhanced Music Programme (EMP) and MEP Camp

-> Organized annually by the MOE Arts Education Branch, students will have the opportunity to collaborate on musical projects with peers from other MEP and EMP schools and build lifelong friendships.
->

 *   National EMP/MEP Concert

-> Selected students will have the opportunity to represent the school at the biennial National EMP/MEP Concert organized by the MOE Arts Education Branch.
->
-> Hear SNGS' online contributions over the past few years at these national platforms:
->
-> *   Four Soundscapes in Response to a Global Pandemic for the 2020 EMP and MEP Online Showcase.
-Click this [link](https://www.youtube.com/watch?v=01Js3yL48X8&list=PL2J2ewFyYjsgRNxvoT25NZ6EcYG2jWowN&index=17).
-> *   Two original piano works for the celebration of 40 Years of the Music Elective Programme (MEP) 2022.
-Click [here](https://www.youtube.com/watch?v=CifcQLI4_3k&ab_channel=EMPandMEPYouTubePage) and [here](https://www.youtube.com/watch?v=GOnVp6i7wGQ&ab_channel=EMPandMEPYouTubePage).